fareedgul735/HauntFlix/README.md

 # 👨‍💻 Built With:
 Next.js for fast rendering and routing

-React Icons for theme toggle (dark/light with scary icons)

 Pure CSS (Global Styles) for custom horror UI & animations

-Responsive Design for all screen sizes

 Image Optimization with Next.js <Image />

-Spooky Sound Effects on first load for immersive horror feel

 Smooth animations on scroll & page load